 Dog owners tend to be more familiar with their dog’s poop than they’d like to be, but it’s for good reason too – the frequency, consistency, volume and color all give you insights into your dog’s digestive health and overall wellbeing.
-Aside from troubling signs like diarrhea or constipation, the color of your dog’s poop can be early warning signs of something more serious.

 Below is a rough guideline on what the color of your dog’s stool means: